 If you can have an out-of-body experience through fasting, sleep deprivation, or meditation alone, more power to you.
 The only convincing accounts I know of, however, all require ingestion of the shamanic medicines, which exist just for this purpose.
 There is nothing easy about the use of these medicines, as if they were a lazy shortcut.
 The experience of encountering extra-dimensions, which at potent doses causes the fragmentation of the ego or the feeling of dying and being reborn, can be terrifying and life-altering, as anyone who has ever ingested an entheogen knows.

 What exactly does this intelligence consist of?
 It cannot be reduced to a simple message or insight.
-Broadly speaking, it concerns the notion of humaneness and empathy—a key Confucian idea I will return to.
+Broadly speaking, it concerns the notion of humaneness and empathy (a key Confucian idea I will return to).
 There are also medicines which communicate empathy more subtly and gently than the powerful entheogens.
-These are the empathogens, a term coined for the synthetic medicine Ecstasy (MDMA), the “love drug,” but one that applies to many of the plant medicines, notably cannabis and opium, which articulate empathy in various ways.
+These are the empathogens, a term coined for the synthetic medicine Ecstasy (MDMA), the “love drug,” but one that applies to many of the plant medicines, notably cannabis and opium, which enhance empathy in their own ways.
 (Those skeptical of the notion of plant “intelligence” might have a look at recent research by ethnobotanists on the evolving relationship between humans and psilocybin, e.g., Michael Pollan’s How to Change Your Mind.)

 The war on medicines